California First-Time Home-Buying Assistance Programs & Grants

-If you’re house hunting in California, you don’t need anyone to tell you it’s pricey.
+If you’re house hunting in California, you don’t need anyone to tell you that buying a home is a pricey endeavor.

-Fortunately, California has an active first-time homebuyer assistance program that mirrors many federal mortgage programs.
-This can help make owning a piece of the Golden State a reality instead of just a dream.
+Fortunately, California has an active first-time homebuyer assistance program, and federal and other programs provide a helping hand to prospective homeowners, too.
+This kind of backup can help make owning a piece of the Golden State a reality instead of just a dream.

 Who Is Considered a First-Time Homebuyer in California?